foowhiz/foowhiz.github.io/about.md

 permalink: /about/
 ---

-I study Chemistry and Electrical and Electronics Engineering(Weird combination, I know) in Birla Institute of Technology and Science, and I'm currently participating in GSoC 2017.
+I study Chemistry and Electrical and Electronics Engineering(Weird combination, I know) at Birla Institute of Technology and Science, and I am a member of the On-Board Computer of [Team Anant](http://team-anant.org/), the student satellite initiative of BITS Pilani.